|Born||27 August 1976 in Queanbeyan, New South Wales, Australia|

 Throughout his 12 years in F1, Mark achieved nine wins, 42 podiums, 13 pole positions, 19 fastest laps and also helped Red Bull Racing to four consecutive Constructors’ World Championships.

-At the end of 2013 Mark hung up his F1 boots and moved on to sports car racing as part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014.
+At the end of 2013 Mark hung up his F1 boots and after a 15 year hiatus, rejoined sports car racing as part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014.